30-A/Zero-Shot-Leaf-Health-Classification/README.md

-# Automated Leaf Health Classification for Greenhouse Images
+# Zero-Shot Leaf Health Classification

 This project implements an automated system for classifying plant health in greenhouse images using zero-shot learning models.